 Johnny Cash & Waylon Jennings – There Ain’t No Good Chain Gang

 Besides this being another song introduced to me at a very young age in life by my Grandmother, this song contains a very important life lesson for all men no matter your age: There ain’t no good in an evil hearted woman.
-Please do not try to argue this point.
+Please do not try to argue this point with me.
 You’re wrong.
+Ole Waylon and Johnny would have never recorded this song if it weren’t anything but the TRUTH.
+Selah.

 Johnny Cash – The Man Comes Around

-Probably my #1 musical interpretation of my understanding of the book of Revelation, undoubtedly sung by someone who understands it much better than myself.
+The combination of Johnny Cash with Rick Rubin is almost prophetic, based on my musical interpretation and understanding of the book of Revelation, and the way history played out.
+Undoubtedly sung by someone who understands that book much better than myself.
 And the whirlwind is in the thorn tree.
 I am ready to be judged exactly as I am, when the man comes around.
+Jesus will return, brothers and sisters…

 Johnny Cash – Man In Black